Tyrn/wei/the-insider-en.typ

      "Gera?"

      "Yeah.
 Weia is located halfway between Gera and the Federation planets.
-It is  a  strategically important Galaxy location - an ideal  base  for  the defense forces - and if it gets to a war between Gera and the Federation, it would be better if..."
+It is  a  strategically important Galaxy location---an ideal  base  for  the defense forces---and if it gets to a war between Gera and the Federation, it would be better if..."

      "If  the  war  happened  around  a  corrupted planet  in  the  Galaxy's